mattdotmiller/nsw_apdc_episodes_to_encounters/README.md

-# Grouping Episodes of Care into Patients Encounters for the New South Wales Admitted Patient Data Collection (APDC)
+# Grouping Episodes of Care into Patient Encounters for the New South Wales Admitted Patient Data Collection (APDC)

 _Matthew Miller_